udacity/create-your-own-adventure/english/sleep/more-sleep/expired-milk/tell-mom/tell-mom.md

 You tell mom about the milk.
 She instead scolds you for being careless.
-She is thankful though that you did not get food poisoning